Water Filter Pitcher vs Faucet Filters: Which to Choose?

-It’s pretty common to hear someone say that they can’t stand the taste of city water.
-Not all tap water is equal, and some taste better than others.
-More importantly, some tap water still contains trace amounts of contaminants that you’d probably prefer not to consume.
-Some of them can even have nasty consequences if ingested in too great of quantities.
-Of course, water filtration can be pretty expensive, which is why many people opt for smaller systems that are more cost-effective.
+It’s pretty common to hear someone say they can’t stand the taste of city water.
+Not all tap water is equal, and some sources taste better than others.
+More importantly, tap water often contains1 trace amounts of contaminants that you’d probably prefer not to consume.
+Some of them can even have nasty consequences if ingested in large volumes.
+Of course, water filtration can be pretty expensive, which is why many people use smaller systems that are more cost-effective.

-Two of the most popular types of affordable water filtration systems are water filter pitchers and faucet filters.
-While they both provide pure, healthy drinking water that’s free of unwanted substances, they each have positives and drawbacks.
-Let’s compare them and determine which one is best for what situation.
+Two of the most popular affordable water filtration systems are water filter pitchers and faucet filters.
+While they provide pure, healthy drinking water free of unwanted substances, they each have positives and drawbacks.
+Let’s compare them and determine which one is best for each situation.

 Water Filter Pitchers

 If you want cold water, your best bet is to put water in a pitcher and keep it in the fridge.
 A filtering pitcher takes it a step further by purifying the water you put in it.
 One of the advantages of a water filter pitcher is that since it fits in the fridge, your drinking water is always cold and refreshing.

 On the downside, the pitcher has a limited capacity and can only hold a few cups of water at a time.
 However, some pitchers are designed to stay in the fridge and feature a push-button release nozzle.
 They can sometimes hold as much as 23 cups of filtered water to provide as much clean drinking water as you need.

 However, they’re a bit more difficult to fill.
 With a standard pitcher that has a handle and a pour spout, you can easily top off the water each time you use it so that you always have the maximum capacity prepared.
 The most you’ll be able to hold is about 6-10 cups.